ktrnthsnr/Book-Search-Engine/README.md

 This project is focused on full-stack web development using MERN stack tools, languages, and npm libraries, with emphasis on GraphQL, a query language for APIs and runtime for completing queries, and the Apollo client and npm packages which will integrate GraphQL into the Express.js server.

+Steps completed for this project to refactor the code from a REST API to a GraphQL API:

+	1. Created Apollo Server and integrate with an Express.js server
+	2. Updated existing authentication to integrate with the GraphQL API
+	3. Added an Apollo Provider and have requests sent to the Apollo server
+	4. Created GraphQL API endpoints
+	5. To validate, ran GraphQL queries and mutations within the localhost dev server in the GraphQL playgrounds, fetching and updating data within the backend
+	6. Deployed the MERN application as a Heroku app, with an mLab add-on resource

 ## Technology

 Node.js, JavaScript, ES6, npm MongoDB, Mongoose, Express.js, React.js, GraphQL, GraphQL Playground, Apollo Server, Apollo-Client, graphql-tag, apollo-server-express, apollo-boost, React Router, react-router-dom, apollo/react-hooks, if-env, concurrently, jsonwebtoken, jwt-decode, faker, nodemon, bcrypt, moment, Heroku, mlab.